dlemire60/using-word/UsingWord.md

 to spot, but they’re almost always there.

 Throughout this document, underlined letters are the accelerator keys I see when using Word 2016.
-Since the ribbon interface was added in Word 2007, sometimes the accelerator letters aren’t part of the label, so for those I’ve put the letter in parenthesis; for example:
+Sometimes the accelerator letters aren’t part of the label, so for those I’ve put the letter in parenthesis; for example:
 Vie<span class="underline">w</span>, Draft (<span class="underline">E</span>).

-There are also a lot of pre-defined keyboard shortcuts wired into Word by default (you can change any of these, by the way, or add your own – see the section later on customiza­tion).
+There are also a lot of pre-defined keyboard shortcuts wired into Word by default (you can change any of these, by the way, or add your own – see the section later on customization).
 Ribbon items that have pre-defined shortcut keys display them in the tool tip if you hover the mouse over the icon for that item (e.g., hover over the Find function on the Home ribbon menu, you’ll get a tool tip that identifies “Ctrl+F” as